-The Government of Newfoundland and Labrador is pleased to present the Canada-Newfoundland and Labrador Labour Market Agreement for Persons with Disabilities (LMAPD) Report 2008-2009.
+The Government of Newfoundland and Labrador is pleased to present the Canada-Newfoundland and Labrador Labour Market Agreement for Persons with Disabilities (LMAPD) Report 2011-2012.

 This report supplements the information provided in our previous annual reports on the programs and services cost-shared with the federal government under the Canada-Newfoundland and Labrador Labour Market Agreement for Persons with Disabilities (LMAPD).
 The LMAPD is the successor agreement to the Canada-Newfoundland and Labrador Employability Assistance for People with Disabilities (EAPD) Agreement and came into effect April 1, 2004.
-This agreement originally had effect from April 1, 2004 to March 31, 2006 and has been extended until March 31, 2011.
+This agreement originally had effect from April 1, 2004 to March 31, 2006 and has been extended until March 31, 2013.

-The report includes objectives, descriptions, target populations and planned expenditures for programs and services funded under the LMAPD and related statistical and financial information.
-Under the Multilateral Framework for Labour Market Agreements for Persons with Disabilities governments agreed to report on societal indicators of labour market participation for adults with disabilities in the province of Newfoundland and Labrador and this information is also provided.
-The Canada - Newfoundland and Labrador (NL) Labour Market Agreement for Persons with Disabilities (LMAPD) is working to enhance the labour market participation of persons with disabilities by breaking down barriers to employment, increasing education and training outcomes, thereby improving employment opportunities for people with disabilities.
-The province of Newfoundland and Labrador is committed to the reduction of poverty and social exclusion for all citizens of the province.
-The LMAPD is a significant tool in addressing the needs of persons with disabilities and helping persons with disabilities move out of poverty by providing the resources to help individuals prepare for, attain, and maintain meaningful employment in the community.
+The report includes objectives, descriptions, target populations and planned expenditures for programs and services funded under the LMAPD as well as related statistical and financial information.
+Under the Multilateral Framework for Labour Market Agreements for Persons with Disabilities, governments agreed to report on societal indicators of labour market participation for adults with disabilities in the province of Newfoundland and Labrador and this information is also provided.
+The Canada-Newfoundland and Labrador (NL) Labour Market Agreement for Persons with Disabilities (LMAPD) is working to enhance the labour market participation of persons with disabilities by breaking down barriers to employment and increasing education and training outcomes, thereby improving employment opportunities for persons with disabilities.
+The province of Newfoundland and Labrador is committed to the reduction of poverty and social exclusion for all residents of the province.
+The LMAPD is a significant tool in supporting persons with disabilities by providing the resources to help individuals prepare for, attain, and maintain meaningful employment in the community.

-- In 2008-09 Newfoundland and Labrador spent a total of \$16.2 million on programs and services funded under the LMAPD agreement, of which the federal contribution was \$4.6 million. - There are 16 employment related programs and services for persons with disabilities funded under this agreement. - These programs and services are delivered by 4 departments: Human Resources, Labour and Employment, Health and Community Services, Education and the Public Service Secretariat. - In 2008-09, 8,800 clients were served under programs and services funded under LMAPD. - In 2008-09, 939 individuals reported obtaining or maintaining employment as a result of a program or service, where this indicator was relevant for the program or service being offered.
+- In 2011-2012 Newfoundland and Labrador spent a total of \$17.8 million on programs and services funded under the LMAPD, of which the federal contribution was \$4.6 million. - There are 16 employment-related programs and services for persons with disabilities funded under the LMAPD. - These programs and services are delivered by 3 departments: Advanced Education and Skills, Health and Community Services, and the Human Resource Secretariat. - In 2011-2012, 5860 clients were served by programs and services funded under LMAPD. - In 2011-2012, 783 individuals reported obtaining or maintaining employment as a result of a program or service, where this indicator was relevant for the program or service being offered.